Relational Recovery Practitioner

 - Ability to work within and have commitment to YMCA ethos, philosophy and SHREK values, Strength, Humility, Respect, Empathy and Kindness.

-- Energetic, dynamic and self motivate.
+- Energetic, dynamic and self-motivated

 If you would like to apply for this role please click here APPLY NOW